 Road traffic injuries are the second leading causes of death in children between 5-14 (WHO, 2008).
-In 2015, within EU-28, about 26.100 people (not children only) died in road accidents.
-Although there is a downward trend in Europe, (i.e., from 160 fatalities per 1 million inhabitants in 1991 to 51 fatalities per 1 million inhabitants in 2015) there is still much scope to improve road safety for children (European Commission, Care database).
+In 2014, within EU-28, about 25.700 people (not children only) died in road crashes.
+Although there is a downward trend in Europe, (i.e., from 160 fatalities per 1 million inhabitants in 1991 to 51 fatalities per 1 million inhabitants in 2014) there is still much scope to improve road safety for children (European Commission, Care database).

-In Europe, in 2015, 654 children under the age of 15 died in road traffic.
-The number of children killed annually in road traffic crashes fell approximately by 50% between 2006 and 2015 in the

-EU countries (ERSO Traffic Safety Basic Fact on Children, 2017).
+In Europe, in 2013, 640 children under the age of 15 died in road traffic.
+The number of children killed annually in road traffic crashes fell approximately by 58% between 2004 and 2013 in EU countries (Erso Traffic Safety Basic Fact on Children, 2015).
 Besides the number of child fatalities has decreased gradually as a proportion of all fatalities which may indicate that safety is improving drastically.
 But the falling birth rate across Europe is another possible explanation or the fact that children are more often accompanied in road traffic and are less often independently mobile.